Pictures of Bewdley

 More info and book online..
 Price from £57.00

 Mercure Kidderminster Hotel

-Set in 16 acres of beautiful countryside, the Mercure Kidderminster Hotel offers comfortable rooms in an elegant setting, 17 miles from Birmingham....
+Set in 20 acres of Worcestershire countryside, the Mercure Kidderminster Hotel offers comfortable rooms in an elegant setting, 17 miles from Birmingham....

 Wharton Park Golf & Country Club